lichanghao/lichanghao.github.io/_posts/2022-01-27-backtracking-and-dynamic-programming.md

 tags:              Programming
 ---

+This is a quick note recording my coding practice.

 # The permutation problem

 Given an array nums of **distinct** integers, return all the possible permutations.
 You can return the answer in any order.